aakruti09/Challenge-Data-Scientist-Aakruti-Ambasana/README.md

 * Built a regression model for estimating arrival delay in minutes, if flight is expected to be delayed.

 ## Datasets
-Used LATAM Airlines data of flight delay.
+LATAM Airlines data is used for training the predictive model.

 ## Practical Applications